How long does it last? Two years

 - studying electrochemical cells

 - an advanced form of chromatography for more accurate results.

 There is no coursework on this course.
 However, your performance during practicals will be assessed.
-There are three exams at the end of the two years for A-level, all of which are two hours long.
-At least 15% of the marks for A-level Chemistry are based on what you learned in your practicals.
-The AS has two exams at the end of the year.
-Both are 1 hour 30 minutes long.
+There are three exams at the end of the two years for A Level, all of which are two hours long.
+At least 15% of the marks for A Level Chemistry are based on what you learned in your practicals.